HISTORY

 FSI is fully funded by gifts from families, churches, business leaders, philanthropists, humanitarian leaders, and concerned citizens for poverty.
 Each donation is fully tax-deductible by law, and can be given to a variety of outreach projects, including Honduras Shares, which help indigenous people in Honduras with food, clothing, education, clean water, and micro-business loans.

-FSI has expanded to the Wallace family in Grand Rapids Michigan adding a new dimension to FSI through local urban sports ministry and international missions work in Haiti and Guatemala.
-FSI also oversees Hadassah, a holistic women's ministry.
-Finally, FSI has recently began working in Christian development ministry which focuses on growing and educating very poor pastors in rural areas of Honduras.
-Continued sports, humanitarian, building, and conference teams occur throughout each year as well.
+FSI has expanded to the Wallace family in Grand Rapids, Michigan, adding a new dimension to FSI through local urban sports ministry and international missions work in Honduras, Haiti, and Guatemala.
+Katie and Mario Velazquez lead the efforts of ministry in Honduras.
+Finally, Continued sports, humanitarian, building, and conference teams occur throughout each year as well.